 - Auditing the log files for different regions and languages.
 If Google crawls the English version of the site more than the German version, it means that Google values the English version of the site more.

 - Auditing the indexing and crawling delay for the different sections of the site based on language and region differences.
 If the website is able to index English content is always later than the German content, it means that the Search Engine cares more about the English version of the source.

 - Audit the rankings of the website based on language, region, and user-agent differences for different languages, and regions at the same time.
-Use Seed Queries and important concepts to see authoritative sources, and analyze these sources’ reference and content profile.
+Use Seed Queries and important concepts to see authoritative sources, and analyze these sources’ references and content profiles.

 What is Audience Diversification for a Search Engine?

 Audience diversification for a Search Engine is the process of diversifying the traffic, reference, and queries for a source.
-If a website with multi-language and multi-region doesn’t have enough diversified audience, reference, or mention, it might harm its performance for different regions and languages.
+If a website with a multi-language and multi-region doesn’t have enough diversified audience, references, or mentions, it might harm its performance for different regions and languages.

-Despite search engines shares the quality, reliability, and relevance across different languages, regions for multi-regional and multi-lingual websites, still supporting these shares with traffic, reference, and better relevance is important.
-Search Engines’ purpose to audience diversification is to see that where the source is more popular, satisfactory, and helping the quality of the SERP.
+Despite search engines sharing the quality, reliability, and relevance across different languages, and regions for multi-regional and multi-lingual websites, still supporting these shares with traffic, reference, and better relevance is important.
+Search Engines’ purpose to audience diversification is to see where the source is more popular, and satisfactory, and to help the quality of the SERP.